Choosing A Wheelchair

 Do you require either or both your legs to be elevated?

-Some wheelchairs have the capacity to elevate your legs for maximum comfort and support.
-If this is required make sure the leg extensions are adjustable to fit your legs as required, and so that you can change the angle of the legrest when needed.
+Some wheelchairs have the capacity to elevate your legs for maximum comfort and support - this is often recommended for those who have suffered leg or knee injuries.
+If this is required, make sure the leg extensions are adjustable to fit your legs as required, and so that you can change the angle of the legrest when needed - all of our elevating leg rest wheelchairs have angle and length adjustable legrests.
 If you are not sure whether you need to keep your leg elevated or not, you will need to consult your medical professional.

 An alternative to an elevated leg rest wheelchair is either the Orthopaedic Leg Trolley or the Knee Scooter.
 These are ideal for people with foot or ankle conditions, and more information on them can be found here.